 The First Input Delay or FID is the responsiveness of your webpage.
 This metric measures the time between a user’s first interaction with the page and when the browser can respond to that interaction.

 Let’s take a real-world example to explain this in more easy way:-

 Let’s say you’re visiting a blog and going to click “Read More” button inside a post.
 How long does it take for the website to respond to that request with a detailed blog post to your browser after you clicked on “Read More”, That’s your First Input Delay.
 It’s the delay between the user interaction and the browser’s response to it.

 3. Visual Stability: Cumulative Layout Shift (CLS)

-The extent of sudden layout changes and the overall visual consistency of a web page are referred to as cumulative layout shift.
+The extent of sudden layout changes and the overall visual consistency of a web page is referred to as cumulative layout shift.

-There are chances that you ever visited some sort of websites which shows you unexpected during the overall page scrolling or reading through the content , Google consider this practice as a poor user experience .
+There are chances that you ever visited some sort of website which shows you an unexpected layout change during the overall page scrolling or reading through the content, Google considers this practice as a poor user experience.

 The target for CLS is to achieve a score that is as near to zero as possible.
-The less and less inconvenient page updates, the better.
+The fewer and less inconvenient page updates, the better.